 Simple yet flexible natural sorting in Python.

-NOTE: Please see the Deprecation Schedule section for changes in natsort version 6.0.0 and in the upcoming version 7.0.0.
+NOTE: Please see the Deprecation Schedule section for changes in natsort version 7.0.0.

 When you try to sort a list of strings that contain numbers, the normal python sort algorithm sorts lexicographically, so you might not get the results that you expect: